denshakhov/git-heatgrid/README.md

                match the specified pattern (regular expression).
 With more than one -a, commits whose author matches any of the given patterns are chosen.
-    -c         Show number of commits
+    -b number  Breakpoints multiplier, allows quickly adjust breakpoints for repos with a lot of commits per day, first two breakpoints aren't affected by the multiplier (default: 1) -c         Show number of commits
     -d         Show days of month (Use it with -w3 for better readability) -e         Hide years without commits